 After walking 17 miles, we arrived at the town of Nájera.
 The town is located on both sides of the Najerilla River and is very charming.

 Something appeared to be going on in town, as people were in costumes and hanging out at the park.
 A carnival was set up with several booths.

-After finishing our snack we headed over the bridge and explored the old part of Nájera.
-There were narrow streets with high walls and many charming stores.
+After finishing our snack, we headed over the bridge and explored the old part of Nájera.
+There were narrow streets with high walls and many small, unique stores.
 Most were closed due to siesta, but I found one which was open!
 I bought a string necklace with a shell hanging from it.
 The shell is a symbol of the Camino and I didn’t take that necklace off again for two months.

 Festival San Juan Martir y Santa Maria La Real